Cornell Johnson Graduate School of Management: Organization, research, and programs

+Johnson’s academic offerings are organized across eight core content areas: Accounting; Applied Economics and Policy; Finance; Management and Organizations; Marketing and Management Communications; Operations, Technology, and Information Management; Services Management; and Strategy and Business Economics.
+Faculty within these areas collaborate on curriculum development, teaching innovation, industry engagement, and interdisciplinary research initiatives across the Cornell SC Johnson College of Business.
+Compared with other Ivy League–affiliated and peer private MBA programs, Johnson’s academic structure places distinctive emphasis on applied economics, investment research and valuation, and services-oriented strategy, with unusually close integration between finance, consulting-aligned disciplines, and interdisciplinary research.

-Johnson courses are organized under nine academic departments: accounting, communications, economics, entrepreneurship, finance, global business, management and organizations, marketing, operations management, and technology.
-Johnson's interdisciplinary centers include the Center for Leadership, the Center for Manufacturing Enterprise, the Center for Sustainable Global Enterprise and the Parker Center for Investment Research.
+Johnson supports several interdisciplinary research centers, including the Center for Leadership, the Center for Manufacturing Enterprise, the Center for Sustainable Global Enterprise, the Parker Center for Investment Research, and the Smith Family Business Initiative.
+These centers integrate faculty research with applied learning, conferences, and engagement with industry, government, and nonprofit organizations.

-The Center for Sustainable Global Enterprise promotes various sustainability issues and enables students to have greater insights and knowledge in working for sustainability developments and causes.
+The Center for Sustainable Global Enterprise focuses on sustainability, corporate responsibility, and global development, examining how market-based approaches can address environmental and social challenges.
+The Center supports research, experiential learning, and practitioner engagement across sustainability-related domains.

-Johnson publishes top-tier academic journal Administrative Science Quarterly (ASQ).
-For 2007, ASQ had the highest "article influence score" according to Eigenfactor, and it was ranked as the #16 academic journal in business by Financial Times.
+Johnson is also the institutional home of Administrative Science Quarterly (ASQ), a leading peer-reviewed academic journal in the social sciences and management, widely recognized for its influence in organizational theory and management research.
+As of 2025, ASQ had the ninth-highest "article influence score" according to Eigenfactor, and it was ranked as the #16 academic journal in business by Financial Times.

 Since 2001, Johnson has also hosted its annual MBA Stock Pitch Challenge (SPC), a 12-hour competition in which teams of finance students from twelve top MBA programs prepare and present buy/hold/sell recommendations and vigorously defend them.
 The names of the winning schools are inscribed on the Jack M. Ferraro Trophy.
 The winningest school is Kellogg, which has claimed first place three times (2004, 2005, 2006).
-The most recent winner is Chicago Booth (2010).
+The most recent winner is Chicago Booth, followed by Duke Fuqua School of Business in second place (2025).